tektoncd/pipeline/roadmap-2019.md

 tests and performance metrics to guard against regressions.
 The Pipelines team itself should dogfood Pipelines for our own CI and CD infrastructure, alongside or instead of Prow, by having Prow use Pipelines somehow.

+## Migrate to Pipelines

+The Knative Build Working Group has historically focused on `Build` and associated resources.
+With the successful experimentation around `Pipelines` and `Tasks` and `Resources` at the end of 2018, we believe it's time to further invest in these resources and migrate existing `Build` users to these new more flexible and powerful resources.

+## Don't Break Serving

+As always, we should continue to ensure that our main client, Knative Serving, remains happy with the work we produce.
+This means fixing bugs, answering questions and implementing features in a timely manner.